xamebax/blackjack/README.md

 ## Requirements

 Tested and developed with Ruby 2.5.1.

-Apart from Ruby, you should have at least Bundler installed:
+You don't need any gems to run the code, but if you want to run the tests, you should have Bundler installed:

 ```bash
 $ gem install bundler
 ```

-Assuming you have Ruby and Bundler installed, in the directory of the project, run:
+And then, in the directory of the project, run:

 ```bash
 $ bundle install
 ```

-to install all dependent gems.
+to install all gems required for tests.

 ## Usage